rriegel/Reactive-Audio/README.md

 -- THE SEQUENCER

-Upon loading the page, the use has access to a sequencer grid, as well as fields to enter note and octave values.
+Upon loading the page, the user has access to a sequencer grid, as well as fields to enter note and octave values.
 Press the 'Start' button to begin the sequencer and add / modify notes as you go!
 The sequencer will automatically update the pattern and notes as you edit them.
 To stop the sequencer, simply press the 'Stop' button.